lalvarezmat/EpiInvert/cran-comments.md

+## submission EpiInvert package version 0.2.0

+This is a submission of a new version of the EpiInvert package.
+The modifications in this new version are:

+* We include the management of weekly aggregated incidence data where a single accumulated incidence value is stored each week.

+* We include EpiInvertForecast, a procedure for the short time forecast of the restored incidence curve.

 ## submission EpiInvert package version 0.1.1

 This is a submission of a new version of the EpiInvert package.
 The modifications